 You want your customers to enjoy knitting your pattern and I can help you make that happen!

 am I accepting new clients?

-Yes!
-Currently, I’m happy to work with patterns for accessories (infant- adult), and garments.
-I’m comfortable with charts, cables, brioche, and lace patterns.
+My schedule is fairly full, but I’m currently accepting new clients with patterns for accessories (infant- adult).
+I’m comfortable with charts, cables, mosaic, colourwork, brioche, and lace patterns.

 what can you expect from me?